-The BRSA Annual Financial Statements as of and for the year ended 31 December 2020 were audited by Güney Bağımsız Denetim ve Serbest Muhasebeci Mali Müşavirlik Anonim Şirketi, a member firm of Ernst & Young Global Limited ("EY"), independent auditors, in accordance with the Regulation on Independent Auditing of Banks published by the BRSA in the Official Gazette No. 29314 dated 2 April 2015 (the "Turkish Auditor Regulation") and the Independent Auditing Standards, which is a component of the Turkish Auditing Standards, as stated in EY's independent auditor's reports included within such BRSA Financial Statements.
+The BRSA Annual Financial Statements as of and for the year ended 31 December 2020 were audited by Güney Bağımsız Denetim ve Serbest Muhasebeci Mali Müşavirlik Anonim Şirketi, a member firm of Ernst & Young Global Limited ("EY"), independent auditors, in accordance with the Regulation on Independent Auditing of Banks published by the BRSA in the Official Gazette No. 29314 dated 2 April 2015 (the "Turkish Auditor Regulation") and the Standards on Independent Auditing, which is a component of the Turkish Auditing Standards, as stated in EY's independent auditor's reports included within such BRSA Financial Statements.

-The BRSA Annual Financial Statements as of and for the year ended 31 December 2021 were audited, the BRSA Interim Financial Statements were reviewed and the remaining BRSA Financial Statements for 2022 will be audited or reviewed (as applicable) by PwC Bağımsız Denetim ve Serbest Muhasebeci Mali Müşavirlik A.Ş. ("PwC"), independent auditors, in each case in accordance with the Turkish Auditor Regulation and the Independent Auditing Standards, which is a component of the Turkish Auditing Standards, as stated in each of PwC's independent auditor's reports included within the BRSA Financial Statements incorporated by reference into this Base Prospectus.
+The BRSA Annual Financial Statements as of and for the years ended 31 December 2021 and 31 December 2022 were audited by PwC Bağımsız Denetim ve Serbest Muhasebeci Mali Müşavirlik A.Ş. ("PwC"), independent auditors, in accordance with the Turkish Auditor Regulation and the Standards on Independent Auditing, which is a component of the Turkish Auditing Standards, as stated in each of PwC's independent auditor's reports included within the BRSA Financial Statements incorporated by reference into this Base Prospectus (other than the BRSA Annual Financial Statements as of and for the year ended 31 December 2020).
+The Bank has appointed PwC to act as its independent auditor with respect to 2023.